YEARS 1 AND 2 PARENT NEWSLETTER TERM 2 in 2018

 Take Home Readers

-In Year One and Two take home readers will begin week 4 Mon 19th.
+In Year One and Two take home readers will continue this term.

-Your child may also have word lists inside their reader cover.
-Your child should be practising these words frequently, both reading and spelling.
+Your child may also have word code inside their reader cover.
+Your child should be practising these codes (e.g. spotting in words / saying and writing them).